Bob Andrews (speedway rider)

-Bob Andrews (born 27 October 1935) is a former international speedway rider from England and New Zealand.
+Robert Thomas Andrews (born 27 October 1935) is a former international motorcycle speedway rider from England and New Zealand.
+Andrews was capped by England 21 times, Great Britain 12 times and later was capped 27 times for the New Zealand national speedway team.

 Speedway career

 Andrews was a leading rider in the 1960s and reached the final of the Speedway World Championship on four occasions in 1960, 1961, 1962 and 1964.

-He rode in the top tier of British Speedway from 1956-1970, riding for various clubs.
+He rode in the top tier of British Speedway from 1956-1970, riding for California Poppies, Wimbledon Dons, Wolverhampton Wolves, Cradley Heathens and Hackney Hawks.

-Andrews was capped by England 21 times and Great Britain 12 times.
-He later emigrated to New Zealand and gained 27 caps for the country and rode the last of his World finals in New Zealand colours.
+He later emigrated to New Zealand and gained international caps for the country and rode the last of his World finals in New Zealand colours.